AlexanderTKG/HTML-Restaurant-Menu/README.md

+# Project Overview
+Welcome to our restaurant's website – a simple yet elegant implementation showcasing the seamless blend of HTML and CSS.

-# Activity: Restaurant Menu
+# Homepage

-This project is the basic implementation of useing html and css

-On the homepage you'll have a image of the restaurants name

-You'll see a Dine in Buttom when you click on.
-It will lead you to the menu page Underneath that page it will show you the items and prices of the restaurant menu.

-On the about page it will show you a glimmer of what we offer.

-Dont know when the restaurant opens/closes on the contact page We list all the time and days that we're open and a phone number if you want to contact the restaurant directly to create a reservation or any concerse you have
+The homepage features an enticing image displaying the restaurant's name.

+# Dine-In Experience
+Discover the allure of our dine-in experience by clicking on the "Dine In" button.
+It seamlessly directs you to the menu page, where a delightful array of culinary offerings awaits.
+Scroll through the items and their respective prices to plan your perfect dining experience.

+# About Us
+The 'About' page provides a glimpse into what sets us apart.
+Explore the unique aspects of our establishment and get to know what we have to offer.

+# Contact Us
+For your convenience, we've included all the essential information on the 'Contact' page.
+Unsure about our operating hours?
+Find a comprehensive list of the days and times we're open.
+Additionally, a contact number is provided for direct communication.
+Whether you're looking to make a reservation or have any inquiries, feel free to reach out.

+Discover the charm of our restaurant through this well-crafted website – where simplicity meets sophistication.